18F/Modular-Contracting-And-Agile-Development/_strategies/prototyping.md

 The following principles are meant to guide product teams in the use of technical prototypes in support of an acquisition.
 Note: This is a living document, and will be modified frequently as product teams become more proficient and experienced in using prototypes.

-## Guiding Principles
+## Guiding principles

-### Avoid Premature Optimization
+### Avoid premature optimization

 A prototype should support a procurement and be thought of as a research tool.
 It should be developed rapidly, using a relatively lightweight approach and at low cost.
 Guard against over-optimization.

-The government should leverage prototypes to garner obtain user feedback, validate technical decisions, and better understand the organizational barriers to deploying software in modern ways.
+The government should leverage prototypes to obtain user feedback, validate technical decisions, and better understand the organizational barriers to deploying software in modern ways.

 If the logic behind modular procurement is to break down large projects into smaller chunks to reduce risk, employ this same approach when prototyping.
 Instead of thinking of a prototype as an immutable whole, consider how it can be broken into pieces to address assumptions about customer value and technical risks.
 Don't obsess about documentation, but highlight to the  what assumption this prototype was meant to assess, and how this tool measured up against those hypothesis.